 Blockchain owes its name to how it works and the manner in which it stores data, namely that the information is packaged into blocks, which link to form a chain with other blocks of similar information.

-It is this act of linking blocks into a chain that makes the information stored on the blockchain so trustworthy.
+It is this act of linking blocks into a chain that makes the information stored on a blockchain so trustworthy.
 Once the data is recorded in a block it cannot be altered without having to change every block that came after it, making it impossible to do so without it being seen by the other participants on the network.

 Distributed ledgers have 3 key attributes: